-Bryman College, formerly known as the Career Floral Design Institute, was acquired by Corinthian Colleges, Inc. on June 30, 1996 and the name was changed to Bryman College.
 The Bryman Schools were founded in 1960 by Mrs. Esther Bryman as the Los Angeles Colleges of Medical and Dental Assistants.
+Bryman College, formerly known as the Career Floral Design Institute, was acquired by Corinthian Colleges, Inc. on June 30, 1996, and the name was changed to Bryman College.

 In 1996, following a review of the need for trained allied health professionals, the Medical Administrative Assistant program was approved.
-In February 1997, in response to the demand for trained allied health professionals, Bryman College added the Medical Assisting Program to begin upon the opening of a new campus in SeaTac.
+In February 1997, Bryman College moved its main school to the SeaTac area of Seattle.
+In response to the demand for trained allied health professionals, Bryman College added the Medical Assisting Program to begin upon the opening of the new Seattle facility.
 The Dental Assisting Program was added in August 1998.
-The College moved into a new larger facility in Renton in March of 2002.
+In June 2002, a branch campus opened in Lynnwood, WA.